Transparency in Coverage: JSON Data

 Duplication is a pervasive problem, which needs to be addressed if the data are going to be used to compile detailed statistics.
 In our experience duplication most often occurs when a billing code modifier or service code (or some other distinguishing factor) has been omitted.

 The files may contain invalid JSON.
 For example, sometimes arrays will have missing items.
-Dealing with such data might be easier using Ijson (an iterative JSON parser).
+Dealing with such data might be easier using ijson (an iterative JSON parser).

 According to the JSON schema the provider_group_id field should contain a number.
 Most insurers sensibly use integers.
-Some, however, take this contraint literally and use floating point numbers.
+Some, however, take this constraint literally and use floating point numbers.
 Two approaches for dealing with this reliably are to transform this field to a string or use a hash.

 Sometimes, instead of containing the details of a provider group, the provider_references items contain references to other files (using a location key).
 This is allowed by the JSON schema, but can make handling these files more complicated.
 In this case the other files contain the data that would typically be found in the provider_groups field.